Philosophical views of Bertrand Russell: Logic and philosophy of mathematics

 Russell then discovered that Gottlob Frege had independently arrived at equivalent definitions for 0, successor, and number, and the definition of number is now usually referred to as the Frege-Russell definition.
 Russell drew attention to Frege's priority in 1903, when he published The Principles of Mathematics (see below).
 The appendix to this work, however, described a paradox arising from Frege's application of second- and higher-order functions which took first-order functions as their arguments, and Russell offered his first effort to resolve what would henceforth come to be known as the Russell Paradox.
 Before writing Principles, Russell became aware of Cantor's proof that there was no greatest cardinal number, which Russell believed was mistaken.
-The Cantor's paradox in turn was shown (for example by Crossley) to be a special case of the Russell Paradox.
+Cantor's paradox in turn was shown (for example by Crossley) to be a special case of the Russell Paradox.
 This caused Russell to analyse classes, for it was known that given any number of elements, the number of classes they result in is greater than their number.
-This in turn led to the discovery of a very interesting class, namely, the class of all classes.
-It contains two kinds of classes: those classes that contain themselves, and those that do not.
-Consideration of this class led him to find a fatal flaw in the so-called principle of comprehension, which had been taken for granted by logicians of the time.
-He showed that it resulted in a contradiction, whereby Y is a member of Y, if and only if, Y is not a member of Y. This has become known as Russell's paradox, the solution to which he outlined in an appendix to Principles, and which he later developed into a complete theory, the theory of types.
+Russell's paradox involves the class of all classes, divided into two kinds: those classes that contain themselves, and those that do not.
+This class demonstrates a fatal flaw in the so-called principle of comprehension, which had been taken for granted by logicians of the time: it results in a contradiction, whereby Y is a member of Y if and only if Y is not a member of Y. Russell outlined a resolution of this paradox in an appendix to Principles, which he later developed into the theory of types.
 Aside from exposing a major inconsistency in naive set theory, Russell's work led directly to the creation of modern axiomatic set theory.
 It also crippled Frege's project of reducing arithmetic to logic.
-The Theory of Types and much of Russell's subsequent work have also found practical applications with computer science and information technology.
+The Theory of Types and much of Russell's subsequent work have also found practical applications in computer science and information technology.